-The aim of this proposal was
+The aims of this proposal were

-- 1. establishing SRCL on ID15 for 3D imaging of highly absorbing specimens and devices, - 2. the three-dimensional imaging of the microstructure of the solder joints and their surroundings for characterisation of the flip-chip bonding technology employed for hybrid detector assembly.
-This data was supposed as input for analysis of stress in the interconnection by finite-element methods (FEM).
+- 1. the three-dimensional imaging of the microstructure of solder joints and their surroundings for characterisation of the flip-chip bonding technology employed for hybrid detector assembly.
+This data was supposed as input for analysis of stress in the interconnection by finite-element methods (FEM); - 2. establishing SRCL on ID15 for 3D imaging of highly absorbing specimens and devices.